tingwei3931/CS50x-2015/README.md

 # cs50-pset7
 My take on pset7 from MOOC CS50 course.

-This problem set is about designing a website as a share trading platform via the api from yahoo.finance.com.
+This problem set is about designing a website as a share trading platform via the API from yahoo.finance.com.
 I implemented several functionalites like buying, selling, getting quotes and display the portfolio by building on top of the code distributed.

 Future add-ons include: